-- Have a dentist examine your child within 6 months after the first tooth comes in and no later than the first birthday.
-The dentist will check for tooth decay and other problems, and will show you how to clean your child's teeth properly.
+- Make a dentist's appointment for your child within 6 months after their first tooth comes in and no later than their first birthday.
+The dentist will check for tooth decay and other problems, and will show you how to clean your child's teeth properly. more

 - Consider breastfeeding your baby.
 Breastfeeding gives your baby the best nutrition.
 Breastmilk is also less likely to cause tooth decay than formula. more

 - Use bottles and sippy cups wisely to keep sugar from staying on your baby's teeth.
 A sippy cup is any cup that has a lid and helps prevent your child from spilling her drink.
 This includes cups with built-in straws.

 - Use only breastmilk, formula, or water in your baby's bottle.

 - Never use a bottle as a pacifier.
 Talk to your doctor or nutritionist about other ways to calm a fussy baby.

 - Do not dip pacifiers in sweet foods or drinks.